Skip to main content

 Language SDKs

-Language SDK's that support cluster context at the moment expose functions that allow policies to retrieve the current state of the cluster.
+Language SDK's that supporting cluster context expose functions that permit policies to retrieve the current state of the cluster.

 tip